phellipeandrade/discord-bot-daily/README.md

 - Slash commands to register users, list participants and manage selections
-- Daily selection at a configurable time and weekdays (timezone and holiday countries can be set via environment variables)
+- Daily selection at a configurable time and weekdays (timezone and holiday countries are configured via `serverConfig.json`)
 - Slash command names are also available in Portuguese (pt-br)
 - Music utilities to fetch songs and play them directly in a voice channel (with a stop command)
 - Optional multilingual responses (English default, Portuguese-BR available)